Anonymizing Machine Learning Models: Related Work

-The most important difference between approaches based on differential privacy or ensemble aggregation and our approach is that they require complete control over the learning process.
-In all of these cases, the learning algorithms themselves are modified to guarantee the desired privacy properties.
+The most significant difference between approaches based on differential privacy or ensemble aggregation and our approach is that they require complete control over the learning process.
+The learning algorithms themselves must be modified to guarantee the desired privacy properties.
 These approaches cannot be applied at all in cases where the learning process occurs outside the hands of the private data owner, such as with ML-as-a-service.
-These services have become quite abundent in recent years, with providers such as Google and Amazon enabling any customer in possession of a dataset and a classification task to upload their dataset and construct a model, even if they do not possess enough computing power to perform this type of task locally.
-The details of the ML implementation provided by these services are mostly hidden from the customer, with only a few basic parameters available for tuning.
-There is, of course, no way to affect the training process at the level needed to implement the above methods.
-Since our method does not rely on making modifications to the training process, it is much better suited for such scenarios.
+Since our method does not rely on making modifications to the training process, it is much better suited for such (and similar) scenarios.